Choctaw County is named for the Choctaw Native American people who resided in the region.

 See: The architect, William S Hull of Jackson also designed courthouses in Alabama in Bibb County and in Mississippi in Covington County, Forrest County, Jefferson Davis County, Perry County, Pike County, Sharkey County and Tallahatchie County.

-History: The county was created in 1847 and Barrytown was designated as the county seat.
+History: The county was created in 1847 and Barrytown was selected as the county seat.
 The first courthouse was a log structure erected in Barrytown in 1842 before the county was created.
 In 1848, the county seat was moved to Butler and the second courthouse was built in that year.
 The building burned in 1870 and the third courthouse was built.
 The fourth and present courthouse was constructed in 1906 to 1907.

 See: The first county courthouse is located at the Choctaw County Historical Museum in Gilbertown, The courthouse was originally located in Barrytown to the southeast.